william-levine/COM3524-team-14/README.md

 - On Windows, run the command prompt or PowerShell as Administrator if access is denied.

 ---

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

----

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ---

 ## Author
-Ayesha Sana– for COM3524, Department of Computer Science
+Ayesha Sana, Department of Computer Science